Site Search:

 8. What is a Separation Agreement?

-9. What if I don't want a Separation Agreement?
+9. What if I don't want to sign the Separation Agreement?

 No one can be forced to sign a Separation Agreement.
 If you are being pressured to sign any document, walk away and consult your own attorney.
-At the divorce hearing, the judge can refuse to accept an agreement if she believes it is unfair or the product of intimidation or duress.
+At the divorce hearing, the judge can refuse to accept an agreement if she believes it is unfair under the circumstances, that you did not have the opportunity to talk to a lawyer, or signed as the result of intimidation or duress.

 10. I don't have a separation agreement, but I think I may need one.
 Can I write it myself?

 If you are considering a Separation Agreement, it is a better to consult an attorney.
 Some of the issues in a Separation Agreement can have far-reaching implications, including tax consequences.
-It is important that you spend some time on your own thinking about your particular situation and the needs of you and your children if you are a parent.
+It is important that you spend some time on your own thinking about your particular situation and your needs and your children's needs if you are a parent.
 Keep in mind that circumstances change over time.
-Focus on the best interests of the children for now and the future since that is the standard used by the courts in Massachusetts and most other jurisdictions.
+Focus on the "best interests of the children" for now and in the future since the "best interests of the child" is the standard used by the courts in Massachusetts and in most other states.

-You can try to write up your own agreement using the list of issues in question five, but separation agreements are technical, so writing your own is difficult.
+You can try to write up your own agreement using the list of issues in question 5, but separation agreements are technical, so writing your own is difficult.
+See a sample Separation Agreement.

 11. If I think I want to divorce, how can I prepare for it?

 Divorce is a big decision and should not be made impulsively, recklessly or without a good deal of thought and investigation.
 As you probably know statistics show that 1 in 2 marriages end in divorce.
 Gather as much information as you can about divorce.
 Talk to friends.
 Ask questions.
 Read books.
+Look at other articles on this website.
 Go to the Probate and Family Court in your county to observe hearings and trials.
-Most family court proceedings are open to the public with the exception of "closed" hearings, which are private, sensitive and usually involve children.
+Most family court proceedings are open to the public.

 12. What about counseling?

-Divorce cases can be emotionally charged, so you are encouraged to seek counseling and support before and/or during the process.
+Divorce cases can be emotionally charged, so it may be a very good idea to seek counseling and support before and/or during the process.
 Don't wait for your spouse to agree to participate in counseling.
 Individual counseling can help.

-If it is safe and there is no violence in the relationship, parents and children may attend sessions together to help reduce the effects of a divorce or custody dispute on the children and to help the family heal emotionally.
-There are many books available with tips on handling the stress of separation.
+If it is safe and there is no violence in the relationship, parents and children can attend sessions together to help reduce the effects of a divorce or custody dispute on the children and to help the family heal emotionally.

 13. Do I need to have a reason to divorce my spouse?

-Yes and no. You do need to choose a "grounds," or legal reason, for the divorce that fits the facts of your situation.
+Yes and no. You do need to choose a "grounds," or legal reason, for the divorce that fits your situation.
 It is sufficient that you and your spouse don't get along any more and don't want to be married any more.

-14. What are the different grounds for divorce?
+14. What are the different reasons you can use in your divorce?

-They consist of two "no fault" grounds and seven "fault" grounds.
+There are seven "fault" grounds or reasons and also a "no fault" grounds.
 The "fault" grounds, as the name implies, mean that one person was considered at fault in causing the marriage to end.

 15. What is a "no fault" divorce?